vpodpecan/pmcutils/README.md

 This application works on original XML files and allows for the extraction and deletion of user-specified parts of the XML.
 For example, it is possible to extract only the body of the text while removing tables, images and links.

 The application works on a **local copy** of the PMC OAC document collection which you will have to download from the PMC FTP service.
-You can use all the `.xml.tar.gz` archive files from the PMC FTP archive: [ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/](ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/).
+You can use all the `.xml.tar.gz` archive files from the [PMC FTP archive](ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/).

 To obtain the list of article IDs relevant to the query, the application calls the NCBI `esearch` service.
 Therefore, rate limiting is implemented to respect the limits imposed by NCBI.
 You are encouraged to obtain a NCBI API key which will increase this limit.
 Please read [NCBI Insights](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/) for more information.